 The public health crisis known as the COVID-19 pandemic forced the closure of some businesses, limited the functionality of others, and required many people to work at home.
-As the County, like other jurisdictions, responds to the lifting of shelter-in-place orders, flexibility in the standards that govern temporary uses and structures for both residential and commercial properties are necessary to help individuals and businesses recover economically and to find new ways to operate while implementing both social distancing and remote working.
+As the County, like other jurisdictions, responds to the lifting of shelter-in-place orders, flexibility in the standards that Temporary Permits Public Hearing Planning Commission Agenda: July 22, 2020 Page 2 of 6 govern temporary uses and structures for both residential and commercial properties are necessary to help individuals and businesses recover economically and to find new ways to operate while implementing both social distancing and remote working.

 Staff has prepared draft SCCC amendments that address the needs for flexibility in current residential and commercial standards related to accessory structures, temporary permits, home occupations, and hosted rentals.
-Staff recommends that the Planning Commission conduct a study session to review the draft amendments, provide direction to staff regarding the draft changes, and schedule a public hearing for July 22, 2020.
+Staff recommends that the Planning Commission conduct a public hearing to review the draft amendments and take public comment, and adopt a resolution recommending that the Board of Supervisors adopt the code amendments.